IOPS Block Rate Day

 Safe ceiling

-The selected cap after safety reserve is removed.
+The selected cap after Safety reserve is subtracted.